k-spit/gpu-passthrough/usb-focusrite/README.md

 virsh detach-device $domain --file $devicedesc
 ```

 For updating the status (icon) `update` function is call every second by thread.
-To get the current status (is the device attached, or not ?), `checkStatus.sh` is called by `os.system`.
+To get the current status (is the device attached, or not ?), `focusrite-status.sh` is called by `os.system`.

 ```shell
 status=$(virsh domstate $domain)